nvfp/now-i-can-sleep/README.md

 # Now-I-Can-Sleep (unstable)

-NICS is a minimalist automated documentation generation tool for a GitHub repository.
+A minimalist automated documentation generation tool for a GitHub repository.

 ## Usage